Pixie Lott discography

-English singer Pixie Lott has released three studio albums, one compilation album, two extended plays, 18 singles (including five as a featured artist), eight promotional singles and 26 music videos.
+English singer Pixie Lott has released four studio albums, one compilation album, two extended plays, 18 singles (including five as a featured artist), eight promotional singles and 26 music videos.
 Lott's debut studio album, Turn It Up, was released in September 2009 by Mercury Records.
 It peaked at number six on the UK Albums Chart and has been certified double Platinum by the British Phonographic Industry (BPI).
 The album spawned the UK number-one singles "Mama Do (Uh Oh, Uh Oh)" and "Boys and Girls", alongside the top-20 entries "Cry Me Out", "Gravity" and "Turn It Up".
 Later reissued as Turn It Up Louder in October 2010, the record encompassed "Broken Arrow", which peaked at number 12 on the UK chart.

 Lott's second studio album, Young Foolish Happy, was released in November 2011, reaching number 18 in the United Kingdom.
 Its lead single, "All About Tonight", became the singer's third number one on the UK Singles Chart, while subsequent singles "What Do You Take Me For" and "Kiss the Stars" both reached the top 10 in the territory.
 In August 2014, Lott released her eponymous third studio album, which charted at number 15 in the UK.